Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/stage-2-testnet/README.md

 - Withdraw (Escrow) Period:
     - All funds unstaked from _EigenLayer Testnet_ go through a delay (escrow period) of 10 blocks (roughly 2 minutes) before being able to be withdrawn.
-    - All funds unstaked from _EigenLayer Mainnet_ will go through a 7-day escrow period before being able to be withdrawn.
+    - LST tokens and Native Restaking funds unstaked from _EigenLayer Mainnet_ will go through a 7-day escrow period before being able to be withdrawn.
+EIGEN token will go through a 24-day escrow period.
 - Holesky Testnet will not include Restaked Points calculations.